-The divorce is over, isn’t it?
-The Judgment is entered, property settlement done, custody and visitation worked out and lawyers paid.
+The divorce is over…isn’t it?
+The Judgment is entered, property settlement is done, custody and visitation worked out, and lawyers paid.
 Now what?
-Unfortunately, it’s the beginning of a very difficult time in your divorce: post judgment, collection of support, enforcement of visitation, change of custody and removal from the State of Residence.
-I need to emphasize, I am a divorce attorney in Lake County, IL and while I believe some principals are universal, I can only speak of Illinois law where I am quite experienced.
+Unfortunately, it’s the beginning of a very difficult time in your divorce: post-judgment, collection of support, enforcement of visitation, change of custody, and removal from the State of Residence.
+I need to emphasize: I am a divorce attorney in Lake County, IL, and while I believe some principals are universal, I can only speak of Illinois law where I am quite experienced.

 I. Change of Custody

-Here is the rule in a nut shell: If it’s under two years from the entry of the Judgment, you cannot change custody (and this is the general rule) unless there is eminent danger to the “child’s physical, moral or emotional health” This is an extremely specific standard and is not the same as “bad dad” or “bad mom” or “unhappy child”, it is serious endangerment.
-For those of you who like to quote statutes, the Illinois Marriage & Dissolution of Marriage Act (IMDMA) 750 ILCS 5/ . . . .
+Here is the rule in a nutshell: Generally, if it has been less than two years since the entry of the Judgment, you cannot change custody unless there is an imminent danger to the child’s physical, moral, or emotional health.
+This is an extremely specific standard, however, and is not the same as a “bad parent” or “unhappy child” – it entails serious endangerment.
+The following can be found in the Illinois Marriage & Dissolution of Marriage Act:

 Sec.
 610. Modification